0xFableOrg/0xFable/docs/architecture.md

 Within the game data, `currentPlayer` identifies the player who has to take action, while `currentStep` (whose type is the enum `GameStep`) constrains the kind of actions that can be taken.

-The game steps are: `DRAW`, `PLAY`, `ATTACK`, `DEFEND`, `PASS`.
+The game steps are: `DRAW`, `PLAY`, `ATTACK`, `DEFEND`, `END_TURN`.
 They have a double duty of both marking an expected next step, and representing the action the user makes.

 Note that there isn't a perfect 1-1 mapping between these two things.
-When the `currentStep` is `PLAY`, it merely means that the player is able to play a card, but at that stage, `ATTACK` and `PASS` are both valid actions for the player to take, respectively bypassing the option to play a card and both the option to play a card and attack.
+When the `currentStep` is `PLAY`, it merely means that the player is able to play a card, but at that stage, `ATTACK` and `END_TURN` are both valid actions for the player to take, respectively bypassing the option to play a card and both the option to play a card and attack.
 (Refer to the section on gameplay for details.)

 Transitioning the `currentPlayer` and `currentStep` is done via the `step` modifier.
 This modifier is applied to every function that represents a game action.
 It must be given the step that the player tries to take.
 The modifier then checks that the step is valid given `currentStep` and `currentPlayer`, returns to the function, then transitions the game state to the next step, which may depend on the action the current player picked.
-For instance, the next step might be `DEFEND` or `DRAW`, depending on whether the current player attacked or passed.
+For instance, the next step might be `DEFEND` or `DRAW`, depending on whether the current player attacked or ended his turn.

 Another detail: there used to be a predicate (`joinCheck`) to verify if a player is allowed to join a game.
 This would let the creator of the game restrict who can join by specifying a (pre-supplied